Lightning Lane Tips & Strategy

-Disney’s new Lightning Lanes and Genie+ have the potential to save you significant time in line, but are they worth the money?
+Disney’s new Lightning Lane Multi Passes and Lightning Lane Single Passes (formerly Genie+ and Individual Lighting Lane) have the potential to save you significant time in line, but are they worth the money?
 And how can you maximize their potential, so you get every last bit of value for your dollar?
 Our comprehensive Lightning Lane strategy guide will help you get more rides with less waiting!

-There’s so much to cover about Genie+ and Lightning Lane that we split the information onto two pages:
+There’s so much to cover about Lighting Lane Multi Pass (formerly Genie+) and Lightning Lane Single Pass (formerly Individual Lightning Lane) that we split the information onto two pages:

-• This page has tips and strategy to help you maximize the value you get from purchasing Genie+ and/or Individual Lightning Lanes.
+• This page has tips and strategy to help you maximize the value you get from purchasing Lightning Lane Multi Pass and/or Lightning Lane Single Pass.

 • If you haven’t already, we suggest you also read our main Disney Genie & Lightning Lane page, which covers the basic rules and procedures for all these technologies.